rse/vmix-scripts/clone-input.md

 **Really Cloning an Arbitrary Input**

-This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility, allowing an arbitrary input (which has to be in the preview) to be cloned/duplicated.
+Allow an arbitrary input (which has to be in the preview) to be really cloned/duplicated.

 Problem
 -------